You are at the top of the page

 Anne was criticised for her frivolity – her enjoyment of garments and jewellery was at odds with James’ straightforward, logical nature.

-She pursued pleasure and spent extravagantly in her time as queen.
-The masques Anne requested glorified her position and she delighted in her image alongside mythological goddesses.
-Against a staunchly Protestant nation and king, Anne quietly converted to Catholicism.
+The Queen pursued pleasure and spent extravagantly.
+Her masques glorified her position and she delighted in her image alongside mythological goddesses.
+Against a staunchly Protestant nation and King, Anne quietly converted to Catholicism.
 This aroused fears in how the royal children and heir would be raised.

-When Anne died, she and the king had not shared a household in ten years.
-James was superstitious of everything related to illness and death, so kept a wide berth during the queen’s decline and funeral.
+When Anne died at Hampton Court Palace in 1619, she and the King had not shared a household in 10 years.
+James was superstitious of everything related to illness and death, so kept a wide berth during the Queen’s decline and funeral.
 However, he felt great sadness following her death and wrote melancholy verses to express his sorrow.

-James I presented as an imposing monarchical presence, the orb in his left hand and the sceptre in his right, crowned and sporting the collar and badge of the Order of the Garter.
-He stands in front of a window within Whitehall Palace with a direct view towards the Banqueting House.
+A man with an orb in his left hand and the sceptre in his right, crowned and sporting the collar and badge of the Order of the Garter.
+He stands in front of a window within a palace with a direct view towards another baroque building.

 Image: James I and VI (1566-1625) c1620.
 The King's new Banqueting House can be glimpsed in the background, Royal Collection Trust / © Her Majesty Queen Elizabeth II 2017